BiagiarelliAdriano/GameBits/README.md

 	- [PEP8CI](https://pep8ci.herokuapp.com/#) - Used to validate Python code.
 	- [Postgresql](https://www.postgresql.org/) - PostgreSQL is a powerful, open source object-relational database system with over 35 years of active development that has earned it a strong reputation for reliability, feature robustness, and performance.
 	- [Virtual Environment](https://docs.python.org/3/library/venv.html) - Used to create a virtual environment.
+	- [StackEdit](https://stackedit.io/) - Used to create the README.md file.

 # Features
 ## Entity Relationship Diagram